 As we've already seen, many accessories run on batteries and even solar power.
-Some, like the avian dripper and avian mister, require only water pressure to operate.
+Some, like the universal dripper and easy mister, require only water pressure to operate.
 It's completely up to you what kinds of accessories you install and what kinds of power sources those accessories use.

 Just keep in mind that if you live somewhere that doesn't get much sun, you may want to skip the solar power and opt for battery power instead.